Categories: Glossary

 Decentralized Autonomous Initial Coin Offerings (DAICO)

-However, if the soft cap is reached, the developers gain access to the funds, including any amount raised beyond the target, once the ICO period ends.
-This centralized control over the funds can sometimes lead to negative outcomes, such as delayed product development or even fraudulent activities.
+However, if the soft cap is reached, developers gain access to the funds, including any amount raised beyond the target, once the ICO period ends.
+This centralized control over the funds can sometimes lead to negative outcomes, such as delayed product development or fraudulent activities.

 Coincu